erson/misewe/README.md

-# Misewe - A Minimal Secure Web Server
+# Zircon - A Minimal Secure Web Server

 **IMPORTANT: This is an experimental project built entirely with AI assistance.
 DO NOT USE IN PRODUCTION!**